-- 5. Select the encoding method from the Encoding drop-down box. - 6.
+- 5. Select the sample rate from the Sample Rate drop-down box.
+The sample rate is the quality of the audio stream (rendered in hertz per second).
+The higher the value, the higher the audio quality.
+Available sample rate settings are 8000, 11025, 16000, 22050, 32000, 44100, and 48000 Hz.
+The default setting is 8000 Hz. - 6.
+Select the encoding method for the audio device from the Encoding drop-down box.
+Available encoding methods are PCMU, PCMA, and PM16.
+The default setting is PCMU. - 7.
 Set the sensitivity of the input level by moving the Input Level slider.
 Move the slider to the right to increase the sensitivity level; move it to the left to decrease the sensitivity level.
 For example, if the camera is installed in a noisy environment or the connected microphone has a built-in line amplifier, set the sensitivity to a low setting.
 The setting range is 0 to 100.